mibur1/psy111/book/statistics/1_GLM/0_Introduction.md

   name: python3
 ---

-# W5 - General Linear Model (GLM)
+# General Linear Model

-In the previous statistics lecture, you were introduced to the General Linear Model (GLM), a flexible approach for modeling relationships between variables.
+In the first statistics lecture, you were introduced to the General Linear Model (GLM), a flexible approach for modeling relationships between variables.
 Unlike traditional hypothesis testing, where you simply reject or accept the null hypothesis based on a predefined significance level, GLMs allow for a more interactive and nuanced analysis of data.

 In today’s seminar, we will recap and explore the following key concepts: